-Bethan is a London based dance artist who choreographs, performs and teaches for a wide range of people and organisations across the professional and community arts sectors.
+Bethan is a Surrey based dance artist who choreographs, teaches and produces for a wide range of people and organisations across the professional and community arts sectors.

 Specialising in Contemporary dance techniques Bethan is predominately interested in exploring a combination of Release, Contact Improvisation, Limón and Gaga styles as well as collaborating with artists from other forms.